-So, making a guest list (in advance) will help you to guestimate how much your Nigerian wedding will cost.
+So, making a guest list (in advance) will help you to guestimate your wedding cost.
 Planning your wedding guest list is critical to your getting your budget right – gives an idea of the size of the hall and quantity of food & drinks you require, as well as how much you need to budget for the invitation card.
 It’s never too early to start making your guest list.
 Start right now – today!
-Check out the video below (from a movie) illustrating the making of a guest list.

 Why Most Nigerians Do Not Value a Guest List (Video Clip)

-Sample Behind The Scenes of How Nigerian Families Make their Huge Wedding Guest List (Video Clip)
+How Nigerian Families Make Come Up With Huge Wedding Guest List (Video Clip)

 So, if you’ve read this far and now understand that it is important to make a wedding guest list and early during wedding planning, read my post on how to make a guest list.
 That post explains how to make your initial guest list and how to trim it down to match your wedding budget.
 Definitely check it out – highly recommended.